Ordering a Pet Portrait

 To draw your portrait accurately and with the highest level of detail, your photo should have good lighting and not be blurred or out of focus.
-Taking photographs outside on an overcast day is the best option for achieving a good quality photo, and using a digital camera rather than a mobile phone almost always produces better results – this is because the amount of light gathered by a phone’s small sensor often produces a darker image with less detail.
-The overall resolution is also usually better on a camera, and more resolution means more detail to work with.
+Taking photographs outside on an overcast day is the best option for achieving a good quality photo.
+Points to consider when taking a photo:

 The image should consist predominantly of the animal’s head and shoulders (however this is not a hard and fast rule and is totally dependant on what you want from your portrait!).
 Eyes are always important since I find they capture the personality of your pet – are they open and catching the light (unless, of course they are intentionally looking away or closed)?
 It's a good idea to photograph subjects at their eye level, which usually means kneeling down to take the photo at their level.

 After we have agreed on a suitable photo and a 50% deposit has been placed, I can begin work on your portrait.
 Turn-around time will be estimated when discussing your commission, although you can usually expect the artwork to be completed within 2-3 weeks; completion times may be longer during busy periods such as Christmas, so it is a good idea to book in advance if you are planning to gift a portrait.